awsdocs/amazon-aurora-user-guide/doc_source/USER_UpgradeDBInstance.Maintenance.md

 + `--preferred-maintenance-window`

 **Example**
-The following code example sets the maintenance window to Tuesdays from 4:00\-4:30AM UTC\.
+The following code example sets the maintenance window to Tuesdays from 4:00–4:30 AM UTC\.
 For Linux, OS X, or Unix:

 ```